Five great Champions League comebacks | Malay Mail

-PARIS, May 8 — Liverpool pulled off one of the most stunning fightbacks in Champions League history yesterday as Divock Origi and Georginio Wijnaldum both scored twice in a 4-0 victory over Barcelona.
+PARIS, May 9 — Tottenham followed in Liverpool’s footsteps by pulling off one of the most stunning fightbacks in Champions League history yesterday as Lucas Moura’s hat-trick snatched a dramatic away-goals semi-final victory over Ajax.

-Having trailed 3-0 after last week’s first leg at the Camp Nou, Origi’s 79th-minute strike sent Jurgen Klopp’s men into the final in Madrid on June 1.
+Spurs trailed 2-0 on the night and 3-0 on aggregate at half-time of the second leg, but Moura’s 96th-minute winner sent them into a final against Liverpool — who also came back from three goals down to shock Barcelona on Tuesday — in Madrid on June 1.

 Here, AFP Sport looks at five other famous Champions League comebacks: